Top-ranked Tai Edges PV Sindhu At Badminton Tour Finals - UrduPoint

 Top-ranked Tai Edges PV Sindhu At Badminton Tour Finals

-"It was a good match, there were no easy points," said Tai, who will face another tough assignment in her second round-robin match against Thailand's former world champion Ratchanok Intanon.
+"It was a good match, there were no easy points," said Tai, who will face further tough assignments against Thailand's former world champion Ratchanok Intanon and an in-form Pornpawee Chochuwong.

+"I put a lot of pressure on myself and really felt I couldn't play my best," Intanon said.

-Elsewhere Carolina Marin, looking for her third straight trophy of badminton's three-tournament restart, held in a biosecure "bubble", dispatched Russia's Evgeniya Kosetskaya 21-19, 21-14 in 40 minutes.
+Elsewhere Carolina Marin, looking for her third straight trophy of badminton's three-tournament restart, dispatched Russia's Evgeniya Kosetskaya 21-19, 21-14 in 40 minutes.

 "The first game was tough after winning two back-to-back titles," said the reigning Olympic champion.